DevGrow/devgrow.github.io/_posts/2010-03-30-design-etiquette-101.markdown

 - standards
 ---

 If web design is art and art is interpretive, can there be such a thing as design etiquette?
-While it's true that beauty is in the eye of the beholder, there are certain standards and conventions to follow when dealing with design, otherwise you may face a lot of difficulty with people accepting or understanding your work.<!-- more -->  This concept of a design standards is especially vital if you're a business attempting to sell a service or product - you need to engage your visitors and convert them into paying customers, and having a great design can help you do just that.
+While it's true that beauty is in the eye of the beholder, there are certain standards and conventions to follow when dealing with design, otherwise you may face a lot of difficulty with people accepting or understanding your work.
+This concept of a design standards is especially vital if you're a business attempting to sell a service or product - you need to engage your visitors and convert them into paying customers, and having a great design can help you do just that.